zoujoey/ROS2_ViconDroneCtrl/README.md

 **Installation Guide**: Detailed setup instructions for the drone control environment.

-**Customization/Tuning Guide**: Modify drone behaviour/parameters as needed.
+**Customization Guide**: Modify drone behaviour/parameters as needed.

-**Safety Guide**: Essential safety guidelines for responsible drone operation.
+**Safety/Calibrating Guide**: Essential safety guidelines for responsible drone operation.

 **Troubleshooting Guide**: Solutions for common problems.

 ## Getting Started

-Before you begin the setup process, ensure you are familiar with the Safety Guidelines to ensure responsible drone operation.
-Once you are acquainted with the safety guidelines, proceed to the Prequisite section below, and then to Quick Setup Guide for initial drone control setup.
+Before the setup process, ensure all the Prerequisites are finished below.
+Read the Safety Guidelines to ensure responsible drone operation.
+Once acquainted with the safety guidelines, proceed to the Quick Setup Guide for initial drone control setup.
 For detailed instructions, customisation, troubleshooting, and a demonstration of the drone's capabilities, consult the sections in the table of contents.

 ## Prequisites before starting
 ### Hardware Prequisite:
+*Make sure that all the hardware components listed in the Drone_Components.jpg above are on the drone's top plate*

+Drone Model: **Holybro Pixhawk 6c Controller, Holybro x500 v2 model**

 ### Software Prequisites:
 *Make sure the software on the ground control and onboard computers are as follows*

-Operating System: **Linux**
+Operating System: **Ubuntu Linux, version 20**
 ROS2 Version: **ROS2 Foxy**
 Wifi Newtork: **TP-Link_ROB498**

-*Make sure the firmware on the drone controller are as follows*
+*Make sure the firmware on the drone components are as follows*
 Controller Firmware Type, Version: **PX4 (with microRTPS), v1.13**
+Current Controller

 ### ROS2 Packages Prequisites:
-*Install the following github repos:*
+*Install the following github repos and applications:*

+**ROS2 foxy**

 **ROS2 nodes for processing vicon position:**
 ```